Dear Students and Parents,

-The first day of school is Wednesday, August 22nd, with all students reporting directly and promptly to their Homeroom by 8:25 a.m. (please note: Homeroom assignments will be posted by entrance doors on bright colored paper).
+The first day of school is Thursday, September 5th, with all students reporting directly and promptly to their Homeroom by 8:35 a.m. to pick up their schedules and then proceed to 2nd period class. (please note: Homeroom assignments will be posted by entrance doors on bright colored paper).

 Please make sure your student’s immunizations are up-to-date.
-Click here for more information.
+For more information, click here.

-Many great resources for parents can be found on the district website under the Parents tab.
+Many great resources for parents can be found on our district website.
 Please be sure to check it out.

 SENIOR PARENT MEETING/MEET THE TEACHER NIGHT

-This year’s Senior Parent Meeting is scheduled for Wednesday, August 22nd, at 6:00 p.m. in the Public Library across the street from the high school at 6:00 p.m. downstairs in Meeting Rooms A & B At this meeting, we will discuss Senior year activities, guidance services and after-prom planning.
-Meet the Teacher Night will begin at 7:00 p.m.
-Student schedules will be available in the cafeteria beginning at 5:30 p.m.
-Please keep in mind the purpose of Meet the Teacher Night is to meet your child’s teachers, hear their expectations and receive information of how to best communicate with each of them.
+This year’s Senior Parent Meeting is scheduled for Thursday, September 5th, at 6:00 p.m. in the high school auditorium.
+At this meeting, we will discuss Senior year activities, guidance services, after-prom planning, etc. Meet the Teacher Night will begin promptly at 7:00 p.m.
+This year, teachers will be available in their classrooms for a “meet and greet” format.
+They will have hand-outs available and information pertaining to this school year.
+Those teachers who move from classroom to classroom will be available in the Middle School gym (see below).
+Come early to pick up your student’s schedule in the middle school gym beginning at 6:00 p.m.
+Please keep in mind that the purpose of Meet the Teacher Night is to meet your student’s teachers, hear their expectations and receive information of how to best communicate with each of them.
 If you have special requests for your student or individual questions, we ask that you communicate those to the teacher via email, phone or individual conference set up through your child’s School Counselor.

-Student parking application forms are available on-line here.
+Student parking application forms are available via a link on the FHS homepage.
 Parking passes will be issued on a first-come, first-serve basis.
-The number of spaces available this year is limited due to construction.
+The number of spaces available this year is quite limited due to construction.

 TITLE I QUALIFICATIONS